mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 facto ruler of Corben.
 The best way to avoid being executed as regicides is to get a grateful Potentate home – and this will greatly facilitate Dulandir’s negotiations as well.
-The situation has the potential to work out favourably for the Travellers... or very badly indeed.
+The situation has the potential to work out favorably for the Travellers... or very badly indeed.
 ```

 **CENTRAL SUPPLYCENTRAL SUPPLY**